icukovic/gingerbill.org-source/content/article/2020-06-21-the-ownership-semantics-flaw.md

 [^composition-over-inheritance]: https://en.wikipedia.org/wiki/Composition_over_inheritance

-There are many criticisms of OOP[^brian-will-oop][^stepanov-oop][^rob-pike-oop-1][^rob-pike-oop-2][^cat-v-oop][^cat-v-joe-armstrong-oop] but my general criticism is that by placing emphasis on trying to solves problem in the type system, it shifts focus from the data structures and algorithms, [the core of what a program fundamentally is](/article/2020/05/31/progamming-pragmatist-proverbs/#the-concept-of-programming).
+There are many criticisms of OOP[^brian-will-oop][^stepanov-oop][^rob-pike-oop-1][^rob-pike-oop-2][^cat-v-oop][^cat-v-joe-armstrong-oop] but my general criticism is that by placing emphasis on trying to solve problem in the type system, it shifts focus from the data structures and algorithms, [the core of what a program fundamentally is](/article/2020/05/31/progamming-pragmatist-proverbs/#the-concept-of-programming).

 [^brian-will-oop]: https://www.youtube.com/watch?v=QM1iUe6IofM
 [^stepanov-oop]: http://www.stlport.org/resources/StepanovUSA.html